crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

     ./run-tests.sh host
     ./run-tests.sh host "./__tests__/1-config.js  ./__tests__/4-stream-mode.js"

-If you want to test with the `docker` or `ci` parameter, you have to install all the required dependencies before with this command :
+Before testing with the `docker` or `ci` parameter, you have to install all the required dependencies in the playwright container with this command :

     ./test-init.sh